taka722/Binary-Grid-Game/README.md

 # Binary Grid Puzzle Solver

+Description
+The bingrid project is designed to solve binary grid puzzles.
+These puzzles consist of a grid filled with 1's, 0's, and unknowns (represented as '.').
+The solver works by employing certain predefined rules to deduce the value of unknown spots in the grid until a solution is found or it is determined that the puzzle cannot be solved.

 A Binary Grid is a 2D square grid of cells, each of which is either empty, or contains the value 0 or 1.
 A set of rules governs what is legal in a valid board :